CloudCanal

 }

-After creation, you can check the Kafka node status through various GUI-based management tools such as Redpanda Console [9], Kafdrop [10], etc. Here I choose Redpanda Console, where you can see that there are now 50 Topics, each with 1,000 initial messages.
+After creation, you can use various visualization tools to check the Kafka node status, such as Redpanda Console [9] and Kafdrop [10].
+Here, using Redpanda Console as an example, you can see there are already 50 Topics, and each Topic has 500 initial messages.

 {